 Our advocates can support you in a variety of ways, ensuring that your rights and needs are being met, and that your voice is heard:

 - Supplying information and resources

 - Supporting you at a meeting

-- Talking through some strategies so you can resolve a problem
+- Talking through strategies to help you resolve a problem

-* All names on this website have been changed to protect privacy
+* The names on this website have been changed to protect privacy